Where are they now? The last Man Utd side to win a trophy from 2017

 Now at Bayern Munich, it’s just fantastic to see Blind still playing football; the Dutch international was diagnosed with a heart problem after feeling dizzy during a Champions League tie against Valencia in 2019.

 The Italian defender was used as a utility man throughout Mourinho’s reign.
 He received plaudits for his solid defensive display against Ajax operating on his unfavoured left-hand side.

 Darmian currently plays for Inter Milan after returning to Italy following four years at Old Trafford between 2015 and 2019.
-He’s celebrated a trophy more recently than his former side, having helped Inter win the Scudetto last term.
+He’s celebrated a trophy more recently than his former side, having helped Inter win the Scudetto in 2021.

 The winning streak looks set to continue for Inter! 🔵⚫

 Matteo Darmian gets the breakthrough, Conte runs on to the pitch to celebrate, and they move another step closer to Scudetto glory 🔥 pic.twitter.com/fg0ubOUZhD

 — Watch Rangers v Celtic live on Viaplay 🏆 (@ViaplaySportsUK) April 11, 2021

 CM: Ander Herrera